Tomnmm/SecureCodingGuidelines/guidelines/g6_Mutability/g6_02/README.md

 Probably extremely dated, is this comparable to the ByRef and ByVal you used to declare for parameters in Visual Basic.
 Small Example:

-    Sub Example(ByVal clone As String, ByRef normal As Stringe) ...
+    Sub Example(ByVal clone As String, ByRef normal As String) ...
     End Sub